December 10, 2020

 1 tablespoon salt

-Soak rajmah in boiled, hot water for at least 1 hour.
+1. Soak rajmah in boiled, hot water for at least 1 hour or in room temperature water for 6 hours to overnight.
 Drain and discard the water.
 Set aside.

-Place the inner cooking pot in your Instant Pot.
+2. Place the inner pot in your Instant Pot.
 Select the SAUTE setting and adjust to MORE.
-When the indicator flashes HOT, add oil.
-Once hot, add hing and cumin.
-Stir well and cook 1 minute until the seeds are reddish brown.
-Because the oil pools to the sides, push spices into the oil along the border of the inner pot so they can cook fully.
+When the indicator flashes HOT, add the oil.
+Once the oil is hot, add the hing and cumin.
+Stir and cook for 40 seconds until the seeds are reddish brown.
+Because the oil pools to the sides, push the spices into the oil along the border so they cook fully.

-Add cloves, cinnamon, and cardamom.
-Cook 30 seconds.
+4. Add the cloves, cinnamon, and cardamom.
+Stir and cook for 30 seconds.

-Add ginger, garlic, and fresh chiles.
-Cook 1 minute, stirring well.
+6. Add the ginger, garlic, and fresh chiles.
+Stir and cook for 1 minute.

-Press CANCEL.
-Add tomato, tomato paste, garam masala, coriander, amchur, red chile, and salt.
+7. Press CANCEL.
+Add the tomato, tomato paste, garam masala, coriander, amchur, red chile, salt, rajmah and water.
 Stir.

-Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
-Press the PRESSURE COOK button until the panel indicates MORE and adjust the time to pressure cook on HIGH for 30 minutes.
+8. Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
+Press the PRESSURE COOK button and then press the PRESSURE LEVEL button until the panel reads HIGH.
+Adjust the cook time to 35 minutes.

-Once the cooking is complete, release the pressure naturally for 10 minutes.
-Then, manually release the remaining pressure.
+9. Once the cooking is complete, release the pressure naturally for 10 minutes.
+Then, manually release the remaining pressure, press CANCEL, and remove the lid.